Jephtha-T/DMS_CW2024/README.md

 - Class for data storage to keep all variables in a centralized file for ease of access

 ShieldItem
+- Item for User to pick up to gain Invulnerability to damage for a period of time

 Health Item
+- Item for User to pick up to gain back 1 point of health

 MultiShotItem
+- Item for User to pick up to fire 3 projectiles instead of 1 for a period of time

 Main Menu Controller
 - New controller for main menu that loads when main is run, buttons to play and exit